iuyhcdfs/amaneshi/README.md

-amaneshi is my game engine
+amaneshi is my game engine. it was built so that i could learn about game engines while building it.

-if i make an actual game worth selling, its probably not with this engine (see roadmap for why)
+freely use the code for anything besides claiming you spent the time and effort on it :P

 goals:
- - use c++ only without worrying about targeting varying systems or consoles
+ - use c++ only without worrying about targeting varying systems or consoles HOO
- - code is reusuable and consistent
+ - code is reusuable and consistent enough
  - enjoy creating the code you'd just use existing libraries for when you're making a proper game